adrelino/mv-lm-icp/README.md

-mv-lm-icp - Multiview Levenberg-Marquardt Iterative Closest Point Algorithm
+mv-lm-icp - Multiview Levenberg-Marquardt ICP
 ================================

+The Iterative Closest Point (ICP) Algorithm extended to the multiview setting.
+Point-to-point and point-to-plane metrics.

 A C++ implementation of Section 3.3.2 in:
 * Fantoni, Simone, Umberto Castellani, and Andrea Fusiello. ["Accurate and Automatic Alignment of Range Surfaces."](http://www.diegm.uniud.it/fusiello/papers/3dimpvt12-a.pdf) 3DIMPVT (2012): 73-80.

 Using [nanoflann](https://github.com/jlblancoc/nanoflann) for the kd-tree and [Ceres](http://ceres-solver.org/) for the actual minimization.
-Point-to-point and point-to-plane ICP error metric variants.

 ##### Rotation parameterization options:
 * Angle axis (Ceres)